bhits/consent2share/README.md

 C2S uses UAA for authentication, authorization, issuing tokens for client applications, and user account management.
 Please see [UAA Source Code Repository](https://github.com/cloudfoundry/uaa) and [UAA API Documentation](http://docs.cloudfoundry.org/api/uaa/) for more detailed information about UAA.

 C2S currently uses a fork of UAA project.
-This fork is fundamentally same as original UAA implementation, but it has some minor styling changes and customization to run behind the [Edge Server](#edge-server).
+This fork is fundamentally the same as the original UAA implementation, but it has some minor styling changes and customization to run behind the [Edge Server](#edge-server).
 It also includes a template [`uaa.yml`](https://github.com/bhits/uaa/blob/master/config-template/uaa.yml) configuration file to setup C2S clients, OAuth2 scopes, and a few test users including an admin user in UAA.
 This fork can be found at [https://github.com/bhits/uaa](https://github.com/bhits/uaa).

 #### Logback Audit

 C2S uses [Logback Audit](http://audit.qos.ch/) as a centralized audit repository in backend services, particularly in Access Control Service components.
 Logback Audit can be configured to use relational databases for persistence.

 C2S currently uses a fork of Logback Audit project.
-This fork is fundamentally same as original Logback Audit implementation, but it has some dependency version updates and column size modifications in the database tables.
-It also includes a SQL script for database creation and a generated Audit Service project that can be built and deployed on an application server like [Apache Tomcat](http://tomcat.apache.org/).
+This fork is fundamentally the same asthe  original Logback Audit implementation, but it has some dependency version updates and column size modifications in the database tables.
+It also includes a SQL script for database creation and a generated Audit Service project that can be built and deployed on an application server such as [Apache Tomcat](http://tomcat.apache.org/).
 This fork can be found at [https://github.com/bhits/logback-audit](https://github.com/bhits/logback-audit).

 #### JBoss Drools Guvnor

 C2S uses [JBoss Drools Guvnor](https://docs.jboss.org/drools/release/5.5.0.Final/drools-guvnor-docs/html_single/) as a user interface and a versioned repository for business rules of its Business Rule Management System (BRMS).
 Guvnor also offers a guided editor while creating/editing rules, versioning, and Quality Assurance (QA) support for testing and validating the changes to the business rules.
 The [Document Segmentation Service (DSS) API](#document-segmentation-service-api) uses the [JBoss Drools Expert](https://docs.jboss.org/drools/release/5.4.0.Final/drools-expert-docs/html_single/) to run the business rules that are retrieved from the Guvnor instance with given arguments in a *Document Segmentation* request context.
-These rules and the execution result of them are used as *Tagging Directives* and they drive the *Document Tagging* phase of *Document Segmentation Service*.
+These rules and the execution result are used as *Tagging Directives* and they drive the *Document Tagging* phase of *Document Segmentation Service*.

 ## Security